AnisBenGhanem/mqtt-async-communication/README.md

 ---
 ## C- Writing and Explaining the Subscriber Code
-we imported asyncio to run function asynchronously using async/await syntax. signal library will help use defining custom handlers to be executed when a signal is received. gmqtt it is a library that allows asynchronous messaging over MQTT.
+we imported asyncio to run function asynchronously using async/await syntax, signal library will help use defining custom handlers to be executed when a signal is received, and gmqtt it is a library that allows asynchronous messaging over MQTT.
 ``` python
 import asyncio
 import signal